 Diversity, Equity, and Inclusion initiatives have become a core part of many organizations and has helped to create environments that are welcome to people of all different backgrounds.
 Additionally, 3 in 4 employees report that having a diverse workforce is an important factor when evaluating companies and job offers (Glassdoor).
 Celebrating and prioritizing these initiatives shows your employees that you care about them and are investing in their futures long-term.
 DE&I is ever evolving, so our conversations surrounding DE&I are always evolving as well.
 Understanding how to make these conversations open, productive, and safe helps us to strengthen our Team Members’ sense of autonomy.

 Here at Truvelop, we know it goes beyond the app.
-We’re here to help strengthen the Manager-Employee relationship with transparent, objective, productive feedback, and that relationship also requires a foundation of trust.
+Truvelop's performance management tools can help strengthen the Manager-Employee relationship with transparent, objective, productive feedback, and that relationship also requires a foundation of trust.
 When we have a strong commitment to DE&I initiatives, we are showing that we have a strong commitment to our Team Members.

 Contact us to today to learn more about how Truvelop can help your organization adopt a more transparent culture that fosters strong Manager-Employee relationships and builds Team Member autonomy.
 Don’t just take our word for it, see what our Customers have to say.